Bhargav-Kumar98/Lane-Lines-Finding-Project/README.md

 Overview
 ---
-In this project, I will use the tools about computer version to identify lane lines on the road.
+In this project, I will use the tools about computer vision to identify lane lines on the road.
 I will develop a pipeline on a series of individual images, and later apply the result to a video stream (really just a series of images).

 The project